madetech/data-101/modules/supplementary/Databases.md

  ✔️ A good database is one with no duplicate information or duplication is to kept to very minimum.

       Duplicate data also called redundant data is bad for databases.
-It wastes spaces and increases the posibility of errors
+It wastes spaces and increases the possibility of errors

-✔️ A good database has Information sub divided into broad subject areas.
+✔️ A good database has information sub divided into broad subject areas.

-      Example subject areas are: Product, Customer.etc..
+      Example subject areas are: Product, Customer etc..
 This will help to reduce data redundancy

-✔️ A good database accomodates data processing and reporting needs.
+✔️ A good database accommodates data processing and reporting needs.

       A good way of tackling this will be to plan ahead for the purpose of the database, ensuring all reporting needs are met

 ✔️ A good database ensure correctness and completeness of information.

-    This value of a database is in the information it holds.
+    The value of a database is in the information it holds.
 If a database does not contain correct information, any report that pulls information from it will also be incorrect.

 ##  Database design 🖌️

-Database design is the process of organizing, classifying and indentifying relationships between data with a view to producing a detailed data model of the database.
+Database design is the process of organizing, classifying and identifying relationships between data with a view to producing a detailed data model of the database.

 ✔️ Determine the purpose of your Database.

       This is how you intend to use the database.
 You could elicit requirement to determine its use case.
       Example use case: A Customer database that keeps a list of customer related information.

 ✔️ Gather and organize all forms of information required

       After you have determined the purpose of your database, you need to gather all data needed to be stored on the database.
 Consider your reporting requirements, all user requirements and any other related data needs

 ✔️ Divide information into tables